PSeitz/open_flexzl/plan.md

 1. Required bootstrap transforms: zstd (`22`) and FieldLZ (`24`).
 2. Add direct stored-stream routing for streams below `DEFAULT_MIN_STREAM_SIZE` (`< 10` bytes), matching OpenZL’s small-stream route.
-3. Prioritize match-finder speed and benchmark results before adding more side-stream codecs.
+3. Prioritize benchmark-driven route choices before adding more side-stream codecs.
+4. Add literal transpose/split as the first likely side-stream ratio experiment, initially still feeding lanes to zstd.
-4. Add quantize offsets/lengths (`25`, `26`) later only if benchmarks show zstd-on-raw offset/length streams are a ratio bottleneck.
+5. Add quantize offsets/lengths (`25`, `26`) later only if benchmarks show raw zstd offset/length streams are a ratio bottleneck; first try zstd over quantized code/extra streams.
-5. Add bitpack/FSE/Huffman/constant and literal transpose/split/selector logic only as long-term reference-parity work, not v1 work.
+6. Add bitpack/FSE/Huffman/constant only as longer-term speed/overhead/reference-parity work, not v1 work and not a near-term ratio assumption.

 Adding a transform should add support for another `transform_id` and planner route; it should not require changing the FieldLZ token model or outer chunk map.